wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

   </figcaption>
 </figure>

 Tactile switches are basically just clicky switches minus the clicky noise.
-The still have a satisfying "bump" feeling as you type on them, but they lose the clicking noise.
-Note that _all_ key switches still make a nontrivial amount of noise when they key is pushed all the way to the bottom of the switch, transferring force into the keyboard frame, and typically making a low thud noise.
+They still have a satisfying "bump" feeling as you type on them, but they lose the clicking noise.
+Note that _all_ key switches still make a nontrivial amount of noise when the key is pressed all the way to the bottom of the switch, transferring force into the keyboard frame, and typically making a low thud noise.

 The most popular tactile key switch is the Cherry MX Brown, which requires 45g to be pressed.
 There's also the MX Clear which requires 65g.